-The discipline of bioinformatics had developed out of the need for recording and analyzing very large sets from genome and DNA sequencing projects.
-The goal of the Bioinformatics Stream within the Computing Science Specialization program is to train students to understand, develop, and use computational tools and large sets of sequence data to answer questions in biology and medicine.
+The discipline of bioinformatics has developed out of the need for recording and analyzing very large sets from genome and DNA sequencing projects.
+The goal of the Bioinformatics Stream within the Computing Science program is to train students to understand, develop and use computational tools and large sets of sequence data to answer questions in biology and medicine.

-This program is distinguished from the specialization degree by additional emphasis on database design and algorithm analysis, coupled with study in genetics and molecular biology.
 The graduate will be able to understand problems embraced in bioinformatics and collaborate effectively with biologists in the construction and use of new bioinformatics tools.
 Interested students should select their first year science options according to the recommendations given below.